savioferraz/projeto-drivenplus/README.md

 ## About

-This is a web application that simulates some kind of monthly subscription service, wich consist of the following features:
+This is a single page application that simulates some kind of monthly subscription service.
+The app request and send data from an API and render on user screen.
+Consist of the following features:

 - Sign up
 - Login